FTEs in a Call Centre

 - Maximum occupancy

-Try for yourself on this link
+Try for yourself on using this Free Erlang Calculator

 With thanks to Jonty

-Can I apply the Erlang Calculator to calculate how many agents I need to complete incoming emails in a contact center?
 For example, we are to receive 1200 emails in a period of 24 hours, we work a clean 8 hours in a day and our average responses per hour targeted is about 6.3 emails.
-We are targeting a SL of a minimum 85%.
-If the Erlang Calculator is not suitable, is there any other recommended tool?
-Thank you very much in advance!

 With thanks to Teena